ct-Open-Source/tuya-convert/README.md

 ## PROCEDURE

 On January 28th, 2019, Tuya started [distributing a patch](https://www.heise.de/newsticker/meldung/Smart-Home-Hack-Tuya-veroeffentlicht-Sicherheitsupdate-4292028.html) that prevented older versions of tuya-convert from completing successfully.
-We have since developed a work around to enable OTA flashing once again, but there is always the possibility that Tuya will respond with yet another patch.
+We have since developed a work around to enable OTA flashing on some newer devices, but Tuya has since released [yet another patch](https://github.com/ct-Open-Source/tuya-convert/issues/483).

 To ensure the best chance of success, **do not connect your device with the official app** as it may automatically update the device, preventing you from flashing with tuya-convert.
 It is up to the individual brands to update their firmware, so some devices may be affected sooner than others.

+Unfortunately many devices have already been shipping with the new patched firmware, evident by a PSK ID beginning with 02 in smarthack-psk.log.
+There is no workaround at this time.
+Additionally, manufacturers have been silently switching from the ESP82xx based modules to other chipsets, making it impossible to install alternative ESP firmware on these devices.

 ### INSTALLATION
     # git clone https://github.com/ct-Open-Source/tuya-convert